 DAV vans: Transportation for Veterans

-The Disabled American Veterans (DAV) provides free van rides to and from VA South Texas Healthcare System facilities to Veterans who don’t have other transportation options.
+The Disabled American Veterans (DAV) provides free van rides to and from South Texas Veterans Health Care System facilities to Veterans who don’t have other transportation options.
 Find out how to schedule a DAV van ride.

 About DAV services

 DAV van resources work with county Veterans Affairs directors to provide transportation for Veterans to and from Veteran health care centers for scheduled medical appointments.

 These vans transport Veterans throughout South Texas.
 Each month, between 1,500 and 1,700 Veterans receive DAV transportation.

 If you’d like to schedule a DAV van ride, contact the hospital service coordinator who serves your county.

 Map of Audie L. Murphy campus

 Please note that DAV vans can only provide rides to ambulatory passengers (passengers who are able to move around without the driver’s help).
 For information on accessible transportation options, review our other Veteran shuttle services.